steve-fryatt/swiheader/README.md

 SWI Headers can create and install an ObjASM or AsASM header file containing SWI name definitions, using the modules present on a RISC OS system.

 As supplied, it contains a pre-built file with the SWIs necessary to build the associated projects.
+In addition, with access to a RISC OS system, the MakeHeader program can scrape the SWI details from active modules and produce a full header.

 Installation